damiantw/laravel-roles/README.md

-Role Based Protection For Laravel 5
+Role Based Authorization For Laravel 5
 ===================================